zilliztech/claude-context/docs/getting-started/overview.md

 ### 4. Vector Storage
 Embeddings are stored in a vector database (Milvus/Zilliz Cloud) for efficient similarity search.

-### 5. Semantic Search
+### 5. Hybrid Search
-Natural language queries are converted to vectors and matched against stored code embeddings.
+Natural language queries are processed using both dense vector embeddings and BM25 sparse retrieval, then combined with RRF (Reciprocal Rank Fusion) for optimal results.

 ## Architecture Components